sonarxyy/BomberAce/README.md

   - Get tile type at designated position.

-# Indispensible class of the game.
+# Indispensible class of the game
 - Bomb: Kaboom!
   - Load texture of the bomb.
   - Update status of the bomb.